Croke Surname

 Croke Last Name Statistics demography

-The religious adherence of those bearing the surname is chiefly Catholic (99%) in Ireland.
+The religious devotion of those carrying the Croke last name is principally Catholic (99%) in Ireland.

-In The United States those holding the Croke surname are 7.24% more likely to be registered Democrats than the national average, with 60.47% being registered with the political party.
+In The United States those bearing the Croke last name are 7.24% more likely to be registered Democrats than The US average, with 60.47% registered to vote for the political party.

 The amount Croke earn in different countries varies greatly.
 In South Africa they earn 123% more than the national average, earning R 529,932 per year; in United States they earn 25.52% more than the national average, earning $54,162 USD per year and in Canada they earn 1.56% less than the national average, earning $48,908 CAD per year.